tigoCaval/recommendation-algorithm/README.md

 ---
 [Donate](https://www.paypal.com/donate?hosted_button_id=S7FBV5N6ZTRXQ)

-If you found this package useful, consider making a donation to support the developer
+If you found this project useful, consider making a donation to support the developer